CHOICE: Benchmarking the Remote Sensing Capabilities of Large Vision-Language Models: More Experiment

 \subsection{RES Task}

 Owing to the intrinsic differences between language and visual modalities, the models evaluated in Section~\ref{sec:evaluation_results} primarily concentrate on text generation tasks and continue to underperform on vision tasks requiring fine-grained output formats, such as segmentation masks.
-Most existing approaches bridge this gap by incorporating an additional visual decoder~\cite{lisa,pixellm}.
+Most existing approaches bridge this gap by incorporating an additional visual decoder~\cite{lisa,pixellm,geopix,remotesam}.
 Departing from this strategy, ~\cite{text4seg} introduces a novel text-as-mask method, which adheres to the next-token prediction paradigm of VLMs for easier optimization.
-To address the lack of evaluation on the Referring Expression Segmentation (RES) task in Section~\ref{sec:evaluation_results}, we report the performance of these three representative methods in Table~\ref{tab:result_res}.
-The relatively low mIoU scores highlight the limitations of current VLMs in handling dense-pixel prediction tasks within remote sensing scenarios.
+To address the lack of evaluation on the Referring Expression Segmentation (RES) task in Section~\ref{sec:evaluation_results}, we report the performance of these five representative methods in Table~\ref{tab:result_res}.
+The relatively low mIoU scores highlight the limitations of current general-domain VLMs in handling dense-pixel prediction tasks within remote sensing scenarios.
+In contrast, RSVLMs specifically trained for this domain demonstrate substantially improved performance in RES tasks, with RemoteSAM~\cite{remotesam} achieving particularly notable gains.
 Furthermore, several qualitative examples for the RES task are illustrated in Figure~\ref{fig:results_res}.